 Interrogative content clauses.
 Embedded Questions: The main structural difference between subordinate and main clause interrogatives is that subject-auxiliary inversion does not generally apply to the subordinate structure.
 (11 §5.1)

 Question-word clauses.
-Question-word clauses as objects (PEU 485)
+Question-word clauses as objects (Swan 485)

 Clauses beginning with question words can refer both to questions and to the answers to questions.
 They often act as the objects of verbs.